Langevåg

+The 7.5 km2 village had a population (2000) of 6,355 and a population density of 847 PD/km2.
+Since 2000, the population and area data for this village area has not been separately tracked by Statistics Norway because it has been considered part of the urban area of the nearby city of Ålesund.

 Attractions

 Langevåg offers many recreational activities.
 There is a stable (with numerous horses and modern facilities), an arena (offering everything from disk golf to handball and association football), and a shooting range (offering indoor or outdoor facilities).
 There is also the Sula Sportsdykkerklubb which offers scuba diving and free diving in the fjord.